 This strawberry swirl cheesecake is easier to make than it might look, but it does take some time.
 Be sure to follow the directions to let it refrigerate overnight so it will set well.
-Ask me how I know about this!
+Ask me how I know!

 If you’re wanting something light, not too sweet, and still fancy, this strawberry swirl cheesecake takes the cake.
 You’ll need to hang around the kitchen for a while as it is baking, so you can add your second layer.
 That’s okay.
 Just clean out some cabinets if you’re industrious or read a book if you’re feeling lazy.

 You’ll need flour, sugar, butter, whipping cream, cream cheese, eggs, vanilla, and strawberries.
-You’ll need over 90 minutes of baking time in three stages.
-And, like I mentioned earlier, an overnight to let it set.
-Other than that, it’s a great piece of cheesecake!
+It will take 90 minutes of total baking time – in three stages.
+Let it set overnight.

 You mix your crust and bake it first – for 15-20 minutes.